 Description: The output azimuth map of the depth surface.
 The azimuth is undefined if the dip is smaller than <min-dip-for-azimuth-calculation>.
-Argument: yes / no

 17.4.2.14.11 <azimuth-trend>

 Description: The output azimuth map of the depth trend surface.
 The azimuth is undefined if the dip is smaller than <min-dip-for-azimuth-calculation>.